congzhang-linguist/congzhang-linguist.github.io/_projects/gamification_participant-info.md

 - Your participation in this study will take approximately 10 minutes.

-- Once research has been completed, we will debrief you on the main findings of the research via email or another meeting if you wish.
-Or you can follow this page for the latest outcomes of this project.
-You will also have access to a full copy of the research paper that we aim to produce.
+- Once research has been completed, we will debrief you on the main findings of the research by subscribing to email alerts of major updates [form](https://forms.office.com/e/4XBrHP1HLv).
+Or you can follow [this page](https://congzhang-linguist.github.io/project/gamification/debriefing/) for answers to the game and the latest updates of this project.
+You will also have access to any publications derived from this project.

 - It is completely voluntary to participate in this game.
 The top three players on the leader board of all players will be eligible to win £20, £15, and £10 respectively.
 All other who enter their contact details will be entered into a prize draw for chances to win vouchers at £10.
 There are 10 vouchers in total.